Lyon-Ynov-Campus/YTrack/subjects/audits/TextAn.md

 ```
 Amount of words : 5
-Amount of characters : 21
+Amount of characters : 25
 Amount of vowels : 10
 Amount of consonants : 11
+No word passed as parameter
 ```

 ###### Does the function returns the value above?